Duration: 2.5 – 3 hours Starting time: varied

 Rome’s wonders are no secret, and by day the crowds can be overwhelming.
 That’s why I created this Jewish evening stroll: to give you a new lens through which to view Rome’s enduring monuments in the still serenity of the evening.

 Over the course of the afternoon or evening, we’ll come face to face with the Eternal City’s most famous household names.
 We’ll encounter the Spanish Steps and Trevi Fountain, the Pantheon and Piazza Navona, Campo de’ Fiori and the Jewish Ghetto.
 Here, at the heart of Rome’s Jewish community, you can wind down from your exploration with a delicious kosher meal.

 The tumbling balustrades and balconies of the Spanish Steps are truly a sight to behold.
-What better place to meet for the beginning of our Jewish evening stroll!
-Find out all about them (including what makes them Spanish!) before we make our way towards the Trevi Fountain.
+Find out all about these stunning steps (including what makes them Spanish!) before we make our way towards the Trevi Fountain.

 Within sight of the Spanish Steps is the towering Colonna dell’Immacolata (Column of the Immaculate Conception).
 Most tours overlook this 19th-century monument, or make passing reference to the figure of the Virgin on its pedestal.